Yuppiechef/cqrs-server/doc/intro.md

 >
 > **Aggregate (adj)**: formed by the collection of units or particles into a body, mass, or amount

-The Command has a very distinct role in that it can make decisions about what events end up happening. `RegisterUser`, for instance, might produce a `UserRegistered` or `UserRegistrationFailed` event depending on the logic inside the command.
+The Command has a very distinct role in that it can make decisions about what events end up happening. `RegisterUser`, for example, might produce a `UserRegistered` or `UserRegistrationFailed` event.

-The impedance mismatch generally associated with relational databases diminishes severely when you've split your database into a write-optimized archive and various read-optimized aggregates.
+The impedance mismatch usually associated with relational databases diminishes when you've split your database into a write-optimized archive and various read-optimized aggregates.

 ## Implementation specifics